ysaito8015/katacoda-scenarios/gorgonia-tutorials/gorgonia-tutorial-01/step1.md

 ## Before starting

-make a directory and `cd` to it
+make a directory and `cd` to it.

 `mkdir /work/gorgonia-getting-started && cd $_`{{execute}}

-then make a `go.mod` file
+then make a `go.mod` file.

 `go mod init gorgonia`{{execute}}

 ## Getting gorgonia

 Gorgonia is go-gettable and supports go modules.
-To get the library and its dependencies, simply run
+To get the library and its dependencies, simply run.

 `go get gorgonia.org/gorgonia`{{execute}}

-It takes a while
+It takes a while.

 ## First script

-`main.go` as the code below
+`main.go` as the code below.

 <pre class="file" data-target="clipboard">
 package main